emiabo/csci202-week6/README.md

     - [x] Random bars on sides of canvas that scale with infectedFactor
     - [x] Random emoji selected from JSON file
     - [x] Cycle through bubbleColor with Perlin noise
-    - [?]
-Infection detecting
+    - [x] Infection detecting
+    - [x] Reset infected when click/tap outside player bubble
-        - Known issue: infection does not decrement, so it is cumulative.
+    - [x] Ensure drawGlitch does not run at all when infected is 0
+    - [x] Ensure player.x and player.y cannot exceed display bounds
-- [ ] Physics engine and controls
+- [x] Physics engine and controls
-    - [ ] Integrate Matter engine
+    - [...]
+Integrate Matter engine
+    - [x] Direct controls (click/tap and drag on player)
 - [ ] Title screen
-- [ ] FAQ page
+- [...]
+FAQ page
 - [ ] Sounds
-- [ ] Test scaling
+- [x] Test scaling (scale down to mobile screen size on larger devices)
-- [ ] Photosensitive mode (disables flickering animations)
+- [x] Photosensitive mode (disables flickering animations)
+    - Turn on: any keyboard key or tap with 2+ fingers
+- [ ] Improve time to infect, width of glitch effect
+## Known issues
+- Animation speed, particularly bubble filling, varies with display dimensions and is sometimes nearly instant.

 Trans 🏳️‍⚧️ rights!